 The Bottom Line

-In copy books or programs you need to use implied decimal.
-For display or reporting purpose you need to use dot or period in declaration.
+In copybooks or programs, you need to use implied decimals.
+For display or reporting purposes, you need to use a dot or period in the declaration.

 You must be logged in to post a comment.